Optimal Designs for Multi-Arm Phase II/III Drug Development Programs

 • Strategy

-• maxiaml expected utility (u)
+• maximal expected utility (u)

 • drug development planning characteristics: assumed true hazard rates (HR1, HR2), control arm event rate (ec)